 Joseph Fielding Smith had received a tradition that he assumed was consistent with and based on scripture, but upon rereading the relevant passages closely, he changed his mind.
-Even though an Apostle, the combination of tradition (“it was what I was taught”) and presuppositions/worldview (“it made sense”) contributed toward his assumption that this tradition accurately represented God’s revelations.
+Even though he was an Apostle, the combination of tradition (“it was what I was taught”) and worldview (“it made sense”) created his assumption that this tradition accurately represented God’s revelations.

 How do we deal with this?

 - Exposure to different cultures and assumptions; it doesn’t matter who or where you are, you’re in some kind of bubble, so get out of whatever bubble you’re in.
 That’s not a Provo or a Utah jab.
 We ALL have traditions, assumptions, and limited perspectives.
 We saw some amazingly narrow and provincial people in NYC, who had little exposure to other places or ways of thought.
 Exposure helps make us aware of our own assumptions.
 One thing I tried to do when teaching Institute or at BYU was to expose students to new perspectives and challenge them a little, as well as encourage critical thinking.